The Ultimate Guide to Rogers Stadium: How to Navigate Toronto’s Newest Venue Without the Stress

 • The Solution: Our chauffeurs receive real-time updates from the Traffic Operations Centre.
 We adjust our routes in the moment, utilizing side-streets and authorized paths that casual drivers simply don’t know about.

-What is the bag policy at Rogers Stadium?
+What is the official address for rideshare and private drop-offs at Rogers Stadium?

 The Final Word